HCL-TECH-SOFTWARE/digital-experience/docs/extend_dx/integration/leap/configuration.md

     5. Perform a Helm upgrade to apply your changes.

     6. Restart the Leap pod.
-After restarting the Leap pod, accessing Leap should redirect you to authenticate using your OIDC IdP.
+After restarting the Leap pod, accessing Leap should redirect you to authenticate using your OIDC IdP. <!--Steps to restart the Leap pod?-->

         For example, the following screenshot shows an authentication page accessed using Keycloak: